Tozarin/practise2022-first-term/README.md

-# practise2022-first-term
+# Funny descriptions generator
-Homework for programming practice of the first term of the second year
+This miniapp generates a dicription or a short story for the downloaded files.
+It uses two models.
+The first model generate a short description based on the image.
+But it is not so large.
+So app is using the second model to expand the description.
+Sometimes it turns out to be funny.